 I frequently use concepts from counselling and counselling supervision in this work, such as Inskipp and Proctor’s Seven-Eyed Model and and Kagan’s Interpersonal Process Recall (IPR).
 My training in trauma therapy has also been very useful as I am mindful that vicarious trauma, compassion fatigue, and burnout are always possible when we work with people in challenging situations.

-I completed the Advanced Diploma Course in Relational Supervision in January 2020 and now work with therapists in private practice, in organisations and in training.
+I completed the Advanced Diploma Course in Relational Supervision in January 2020.
+I now work with qualified therapists, and other members of the helping professions, working in private practice and in organisations, as well as with trainee counsellors working in organisations.

 My work is grounded in the BACP Ethical Framework for the Counselling Professions and rooted in the principle that we are working for the clients’ benefit.